wefell/Behavioral-Cloning/writeup_report.md

 ####2.
 Attempts to reduce overfitting in the model

 Roughly half of the training data was captured by driving around the tracks in the opposite direction.
-All images were augmented by applying a random percent of brightness change.
+A random change of brightness was applied to all images to introduce more variety in the data.
 All images were duplicated and flipped to avoid the model overfitting to one steering direction.
+Dropout was applied after every convolutional layer, since they have plenty of connections.
+This should help reduce overfitting.
 The model was trained and validated on different data sets.
 The model was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning